 • Rent reviews.
 How often?
 Linked to what?
 "Market rate" reviews can double your rent overnight if the area gentrifies.

 • What's included?
-Business rates, service charges, building insurance.
-Sometimes included, sometimes hundreds extra per month.
+Business rates, service charges, and building insurance are sometimes included and sometimes hundreds extra per month.

 • Permitted use.
 Make sure "hair salon" or "beauty services" is explicitly allowed.
 Some leases restrict what you can do.

 • Alterations.
-Can you knock down a wall?
-Install a backwash?
-Some landlords want approval for everything.
-Get this clear upfront.
+Can you knock down a wall or install a backwash?
+Some landlords want approval for everything, so get this clear upfront.

 • Dilapidations.
 What state must you leave it in?
 This can cost thousands at the end of a lease if you're not careful.

-Pay a solicitor who specialises in commercial property.
-The £800 you spend now could save you £20,000 in problems later.
+Pay a solicitor who specialises in commercial property, because the £800 you spend now will save you £20,000 in problems later.

 Timing the move